Without Bradley Beal, Wizards are short on answers in blowout loss to Knicks

-Beal watched the Wizards’ 109-91 loss from the sidelines dressed in street clothes with matching sneakers and a beanie.
+Beal watched the Wizards’ 109-91 loss from the sideline dressed in street clothes with matching sneakers and a beanie.
 In an ideal world, Washington (6-17) would have liked him to lace up his basketball shoes instead.

 But in this reality, the Wizards are trying to avoid grinding their star player to dust.

 “This is a period that we feel he could get some rest,” Coach Scott Brooks said on a videoconference before the game.
-“It’d be good for his body, he’s fought a lot.
-He’s not hurt, he’s just — you know, we need to look ahead in the schedule and that’s the way it is.”
+“It’d be good for his body; he’s fought a lot.
+He’s not hurt, he’s just — you know, we need to look ahead in the schedule, and that’s the way it is.”

 The Wizards were steamrolled at Capital One Arena without him, posting their second-lowest offensive outing of the season and only keeping things respectable through most of three quarters because of how terribly the Knicks (12-15) shot from beyond the arc.

 Otherwise, Washington’s offense was inert in Beal’s second missed game.
 He also sat during a Jan.
-9 loss to Miami due to the league’s coronavirus protocols.
+9 loss to the Miami Heat because of the league’s coronavirus protocols.
 This loss featured poor spacing, sticky ball movement and 14 turnovers.

+Afterward, Brooks and his players struggled to explain the team’s poor three-point shooting.
+The Wizards have shot below 30 percent from beyond the arc for their past five games — four of which have been losses by at least 20 points.

+Yet another blowout loss prompted a question about how the coaching staff avoids losing the locker room after such a demoralizing stretch of games.

+“You’re going to get scored one-on-one every now and then.
+But it’s how bad does it hurt getting scored one-on-one is the problem.
+If it doesn’t really hurt, then something’s going on,” Mathews said.
+“And it’s not even just getting beat one-on-one, it’s being in the right spots on help side.
+It’s taking a charge . . . all those things, hustling on defense.

+“We can’t just play offense — we’re not even playing good offensively right now.
+We’re not shooting great, and that happens.
+But we cannot let that affect the defensive end.
+From my experience, from my viewpoint, defense is a want-to.”

-Starting point guard Russell Westbrook led the team with 23 points on 10-of-22 shooting, including nine rebounds and 10 assists.
-Garrison Mathews, who is on a two-way contract with the Wizards and splits his time between the NBA and the G League, got his first career start in place of Beal and added 14 points including four three-pointers.
+Westbrook led the team with 23 points on 10-of-22 shooting, nine rebounds and 10 assists.
+Mathews added 14 points, including four three-pointers.

 Starting forward Rui Hachimura and backup guard Troy Brown Jr. each added 10 points.